Things to Do in Banff National Park: A Complete Guide

 Lake Minnewanka

-Visit to the Town of Banff
+Visiting the Town of Banff

 The streets are still very touristy between June and September and I must admit, there were too many people for my liking.
 But I still liked being in a small town nestled at the foot of the mountains and, in particular, Sulphur Mountain.

-I was able to go on a few short hikes and walks in the park, mainly around the more known areas, but if you have the time, I’m sure you would appreciate getting off the tourist track and doing a little exploring of your own.
+I was able to go on a few short hikes and walks in the park, mainly around the better-known areas, but if you have the time, I’m sure you would appreciate getting off the tourist track and doing a little exploring of your own.
 Having my 3-year-old with me made it a bit difficult to go on long hikes, but I hope to come back one day and take a little more time to really see the park.

-Swimming at Banff Upper Hot Springs
+Relax at Banff Upper Hot Springs

 Vermilion Lakes